ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 Installing the Python Docker support modules is optional.
 If you don't intend to use Python for scripting of Docker operations, then this section can be skipped.

 *NOTE*: Python has a `docker` package and a `docker-py` package.
-They do not appear to be equivalent or synonyms for the same thing.
+The documentation givese the impression they are synonomous.
+However, in comparing the effects of doing the install of docker vs docker-py, they do not appear to be equivalent.
 The installation of the `docker` package appears to include the `docker-py` package, but not vice versa.
+More investigation is needed.

 In order to install the Python Docker support modules, pip needs to be installed.
 (Pip is the Python package manager.)
 In order to install pip, the python-setuptools package needs to be installed.